Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin as the YTB-793 (Piqua) for the United States Navy.

-Her Keel was laid down on the 29th of September 1966, she was launched on April 25, 1967 and delivered to the Navy on the 10th of July 1967.
+Her Keel was laid down on September 29th, 1966.
+The tug was launched on April 25th, 1967 and delivered to the United States Navy on July 10th, 1967.
 The tug placed in service at the 1st Naval District at Boston, Massachusetts.
-She was later reassigned to Holy Loch, Scotland in 1964 to 1970.
+She was later reassigned to Holy Loch, Scotland in 1964.
+Where she served until 1970.

 In 2007, she was rebuilt and reconfigured.
-Her single Fairbanks Morse main engine was removed and replaced with two Caterpillar 3516B diesel engines driving two Schottel SRP 1012 "z-drives" for a rated 4,000 horsepower.
-Her original underwater submarine fendering was kept but refurbished.
+Originally powered by a single Fairbanks Morse diesel engine, rated at 2,000 horsepower.
+The tug was repowered with two Caterpillar 3516B diesel engines.
+Driving two Schottel SRP 1012 "z-drives" for a rated 4,000 horsepower.
+Her original underwater submarine fendering was kept, and refurbished.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil, and 1,290 gallons of potable water.

-Her fire fighting equipment is driven by a 6-71 engine with a Goulds fire pump rated for 2,000 Gallons Per Minute.
-The pump is tied into two monitors rated for a 1,500 gallon foam capacity.
+Her fire fighting equipment consists of a with a Goulds 6-71 fire pump rated for 2,000 Gallons Per Minute.
+Feeding two fire monitors rated for a 1,500 Gallon Per Minute foam capacity.

-The towing gear includes a JonRie InterTech Series 200 bow winch fitted with 450(ft) of 7(in) Neutron rope.
+The towing gear includes a JonRie InterTech 200 series bow winch.
+Outfitted with 450(ft) of 7(in) Neutron rope.